epinczinger/TicTacToe/README.md

 Inspiration
 etc​
 �� License
-​This project is MIT licensed.
+​This project has no licensed.